StrongMind/culture/tech_sessions/automated_system_diagrams.md

 ### Azure Data Studio

-(Visualization)[https://github.com/R0tenur/visualization] looks like it will do Mermaid renderings
+[Visualization](https://github.com/R0tenur/visualization) looks like it will do Mermaid renderings in Azure Data Studio with any data source.

 ### DataGrip

-(Datagrip)[https://www.jetbrains.com/help/datagrip/creating-diagrams.html] can create ERD diagrams for any type of database that it can connect to.
+[Datagrip](https://www.jetbrains.com/help/datagrip/creating-diagrams.html) can create ERD diagrams for any type of database that it can connect to.
+(Tested and working well)